Rule files for masking

 Remarque :

 The fields specified in SourceFields and TargetFields should exist on all layers in the map.
 The field name is prefixed with Source_ or Target_ in the final mask feature class.
-If the rule file is configured to append masks into an existing feature class, SourceFields and TargetFields must already exist on the feature class.
+If the rule file is configured to append masks to an existing feature class, SourceFields and TargetFields must already exist on the feature class.
 The Masks From Rules tool does not modify the schema of an existing feature class.

 The MaskFeatureClass child element defines a feature class that contains mask polygons.
 You can define as many of the MaskFeatureClass elements as necessary.
-The SourceFields and TargetFields apply to all MaskFeatureClass elements defined in MaskFeatureClasses.
+The SourceFields and TargetFields elements apply to all MaskFeatureClass elements defined in MaskFeatureClasses.

 MaskFeatureClass